 - Blugold Makerspace and Digital Studio, providing all students with access to and instruction in using multimedia technologies, tools, and supplies for experimenting, prototyping and creating

 - a children’s and young adult literature collection

-- state and federal government documents for which the library services as a selective depository
+- state and federal government documents for which the library serves as a selective depository

-- Special Collections and Archives, which houses historical manuscripts, documents, public records, maps, and photographs; rare books; and university records and theses.
+- Special Collections and Archives, which houses historical manuscripts, artifacts, documents, public records, maps, and photographs; rare books; university records and theses; and distinct digital collections

-The library provides one-on-one research assistance and information literacy course instruction.
-Students can access these services via the Research Center on the 1st floor on a walk-up basis, via online chat, and through scheduled consultations with librarians.
-Individualized assistance and course instruction are also available in the Special Collections and Archives Department.
+The library provides individualized research assistance and information literacy course instruction.
+Students can access these services on a walk-up basis, via online chat, and through scheduled consultations with librarians.

 The library provides a variety of spaces to accommodate student and researcher needs: